pbfrandsen/SPIN_workshop/genome_assembly.md

 ```bash
 conda install -c bioconda hifiasm
 ```
-Press y to install hifiasm
+Press "y" to install hifiasm.

-You can activate the environment using
+You can activate the environment using:

 ```bash
 conda activate hifiasm